 Why does WAW not re-home to families with children aged under 5?

-We get a lot of frustrated people asking us this question, but our policy comes from over 35 years’ experience of rehoming unwanted and abandoned pets and the limitations of our insurance policy.
+We get a lot of frustrated people asking us this question, but our policy comes from over 35+ years’ experience of rehoming unwanted and abandoned pets and the limitations of our insurance policy.

 As an animal charity we deal with hundreds of animals each year, who are looking to be rehomed for a variety of reasons, with the majority or reasons sadly relate to younger children.

 A lot of these animals have already been passed from home to home, so at WAW we want to try and ensure that their next home is their forever home.
 We look for the best home, the best fit for each individual animal.

 In addition these animals may not have a complete history and it would be irresponsible of WAW to rehome them with small children and risk the possibilities of nips and bites.

 We extend this policy to puppies, kittens and rabbits as unfortunately the majority of adult animals we receive were bought as young animals, as pets for families with younger children and it has not worked out for a variety of reasons.
 These reasons include, but are not limited to:

 Asthmas / Allergies: By far the most common reason is ‘my child has developed ‘asthma or an allergy’ to the pet.
 Parents of children over 5 will generally be more aware of any allergies or issues related to asthma and they are being managed.

 Bites / Nips: Puppies and kittens have sharp teeth and like to mouth hands when they are teething, this can be misjudged as a bite.
 Also children are less likely to be able to recognise warning signs that animals give that they are unhappy / scared / nervous during play.
 This generally ends up in a defensive nip or bite from the animal.